Memphis Mad Dogs: On the field

 The Mad Dogs hired Pepper Rodgers as their first head coach.
-Rodgers was familiar to Memphis pro football fans as he was the head coach of one of the city's previous pro football team, the Memphis Showboats of the USFL; the Mad Dogs had also hired Steve Erhart, the Showboats' general manager, in the same capacity.
-Erhart had been trying since 1987 to get the CFL to expand into the United States.
+Rodgers was familiar to Memphis pro football fans as he was the head coach of one of the city's previous pro football team, the Memphis Showboats of the USFL; the Mad Dogs had also hired Steve Ehrhart, the Showboats' general manager, in the same capacity.
+Ehrhart had been trying since 1987 to get the CFL to expand into the United States.
 The team's mascot was a black Labrador retriever named Alien, who was known for charging the field and retrieving the kicking tee following each kickoff.

 The Mad Dogs tried to copy the Baltimore Stallions' blueprint by getting staff and players who had previous CFL experience.
 As part of that blueprint, the Mad Dogs hired former CFL coach Adam Rita to become their new offensive coordinator.
 Rita had coached the Toronto Argonauts and the Edmonton Eskimos to Grey Cup championships in 1991 and 1993.
 The Mad Dogs then signed veteran QB Damon Allen, who won the Grey Cup with the Eskimos in 1987 and 1993 (the latter with Rita), earning Grey Cup MVP honors in both years.
 Other notable players on offense included Eddie Brown (SB), Joe Horn (WR) and former NFL kicker Donald Igwebuike.